Categories

 8 Russborough House Blessington © Lavender's Blue Stuart Blakley

 Contemporary composer Karl Jenkins has brought Palladio back to the forefront of orchestral music.
-Laterally Literally.
+Literally.
 Inspired by the 16th century Italian architect, Palladio is a three movement piece for strings.
 Completed in 1996, Karl was influenced by Palladian mathematical proportionality in his quest for musical perfection.

 9 Russborough House Blessington © Lavender's Blue Stuart Blakley